jhonpulido1990/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

  Quiz question Tips ## Tasks
 ### 0. Lookup
-          mandatory         Progress vs Score  Task Body Write a function that returns the list of available attributes and methods of an object:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that returns the list of available attributes and methods of an object:
 * Prototype:  ` def lookup(obj): `
 * Returns a  ` list `  object
 * You are not allowed to import any module